sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 If a player's character reads as too exotic, that might be the player signaling that the fun they want to have is playing a different game.

-### Name your character

-When players have finished picking cards, ask them what their character is called.
-Have them write the name on the top of their character sheet so that the name faces you.
-Using a felt-tipped marker is recommended.

-### Choose Int / Str / Dex

-`TODO: illustration`

-Tell the players to choose how to distribute 6 points among the attributes.
-No attribute may have a rank of zero.
-They must all be at least Anchors.

-Looking at which attributes get applied to their chosen move cards will help the players decide how to distribute these 6 points.

 ### Home / Comfort